emanisgrand/Palette-Swapping/README.md

 # Palette-Swapping
-### Basic palette swapping script.
+### Palette swapping script.
 Optimized for performance.
 Created for learning.

+## Want to Contribute?
 <table>
   <tr>
     <td>
-      ## Want to Contribute?

     Reach out to me if you have any questions and feel free to use the examples here for your own palette swap tool.
     This project is openly available for anyone to use or clone and contribute to.
 If there's anything you think you can add to it, please do.
 </td>